 What Food is Brittany Known For?

-Brittany is known for crêpes and seafood, especially fruits de mer (oysters).
+Brittany is known for crêpes, and seafood especially fruits de mer (oysters).
 Whether you have a sweet or a savoury tooth, you will have a Breton dish customized for you.
 Here is a list of Brittany’s food you should try yourself.

 If you are a seafood lover, then trying cotriade is one of the top things to do in Brittany!
-It is a coastal fish broth flavoured with bouquet garni and served over toasted baguette.
+It is a coastal fish broth flavoured with bouquet garni and served over a toasted baguette.
 The broth is made with onions, leeks, garlic, lemon, vinegar, oil, potatoes, and a variety of fish.